navtges3/Python/README.md

 Hello,

-This project is a little side poject to learn and play with python.
+This project is a little side project to learn and play with Python.
-If you would like to play my latest update please download VillageDefense.exe and enjoy!
+If you would like to try my latest update, please download the executable file `VillageDefense.exe` and enjoy!

 Thanks,
 Nick